-&lt;sup>4 Pending revisions to PIP due to Route 772 station area configuration and revised SWM: Parcel 255, submitted for review in November 2015 and returned Accepted as Noted.
+\ Pending revisions to PIP due to Route 772 station area configuration and revised SWM: Parcel 255, which was resubmitted by CRC and Accepted by MWAA in January 2016.
 New appraisal required for Parcel 237 due to revised utility relocation and pier construction approach will be deferred at request of landowner to account for actual conditions rather than speculated conditions.